AsiaDestinations

 Those wishing to visit other areas within these zones should check with local authorities to ensure that no prior permission is required.

-If you don’t acquire any visa beforehand (hint: if you didn’t pay $160 or more), then you can’t stay for more than 30 days, no matter what the paper you get seems to say.
+Again, if you are staying over 30 days, you need a visa.
+If you do not acquire any visa beforehand, then you cannot stay for more than 30 days, no matter what the paper you get seems to say.
 This is what makes many people get confused.

 Conclusion